arthurcadore/antenna-modelling/README.md

-# Antenna Modelling in NEC softwares
+# Antenna Modelling Repository for HFSS and NEC Files
 ### Telecom Eng. - Antenna Propagation

 This repository is dedicated to 4NEC2 files and HFSS antenna modelling files.